NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload.md

 #GraphQL

 A UUID can be obtain from the API GraphQL endpoint.
-An overview of what GraphQL is and it's uses is located on the API documentation page section [Querying Submitted Data Using GraphQL](https://gdc-docs.nci.nih.gov/API/Users_Guide/Submission/#querying-submitted-data-using-graphql)
+An overview of what GraphQL and its uses is located on the API documentation page section [Querying Submitted Data Using GraphQL](https://gdc-docs.nci.nih.gov/API/Users_Guide/Submission/#querying-submitted-data-using-graphql)

-The following example will query the endpoint to produce a UUID along with submitter_id, file_name, and project_id Example
+The following example will query the endpoint to produce a UUID along with submitter_id, file_name, and project_id.

 ```GraphQl_Bare
 {
   submitted_unaligned_reads (project_id: "GDC-INTERNAL", submitter_id: "Blood-00001-aliquot_lane1_barcode23.fastq") {